The Anglo-American Adventure

 Prohibitionist sentiments had been a part of American society since the Puritans ran New England, but because several popular temperance stories, which talked about the evils caused by drinking, were written in the 1840s, efforts to restrict or ban alcohol were at an all-time high.
 Bands of ex-drunkards traveled from one mass meeting to another, calling on people to take a pledge to stay sober, while angry wives smashed taverns.
 But they weren't going to stop there.
 In 1838 Tennessee passed a statewide prohibition law, which lasted for eight years before it was repealed.
 Then in 1851, Portland, Maine elected Neal Dow, the state's leading prohibitionist, as its mayor.
 The "Cold Water Mayor" passed an even tougher law in Portland, which caused temperance activists to call him the "Napoleon of Temperance."
 A mob made up mostly of Portland's sailors and shipbuilders protested in 1855, and Dow gave the state militia the order to fire, killing one man and injuring seven others (the "Portland Rum Riot").
 A year later the prohibition law was repealed, but the prospect that it would come back, or be introduced elsewhere, made it a constant threat to drinkers.
 Still, as with women's rights, the temperance activists wouldn't get what they wanted until the early twentieth century.

 And that wasn't all.
-John Tyler ran for reelection as an independent, since neither the Whigs nor the Democrats would have him, only to drop out of the race in August, when he realized he didn't have enough support to win.
-Joseph Smith, the Mormon founder, was also a candidate, until his murder in June removed him as a contender.
+John Tyler ran for reelection as an independent, since he was now the "man without a party," only to drop out of the race in August, when he realized he didn't have enough support to win.
+Joseph Smith, the Mormon founder, also ran, until his murder in June removed him as a contender.
 Finally, the Abolitionists had a party of their own, the Liberty Party, with James G. Birney, a repentant Alabama slaveholder, as its presidential candidate.
 Birney had already run in 1840, but then he only got 7,069 votes out of more than two million cast.
 This time, however, Birney is believed to have been a spoiler; he took away enough votes from Clay in New York to give that state--and the election--to Polk.
 When the electoral votes were counted, Polk had a clear majority, 170-105.
-He won because most Americans felt that it would be extremely foolish to lose Texas because of the slavery issue, though it was growing more heated every year.
-Congress got the message, and passed a bill to make Texas a state before Polk took office.(54)
+He won because most Americans felt that it would be foolish to lose Texas over the slavery issue, though it was growing more heated every year.
+Congress got the message, and passed a bill to make Texas a state on March 3, 1845, the same date that Florida became one.(54)

 Regarding California, Polk's first proposal was to send an envoy to Mexico with an offer of $50 million for California and the lands between it and Texas (mainly New Mexico).
 Mexico said no, the idea was simply preposterous.
 Their response is understandable.
 No government could sell half the land it ruled and expect to remain in power; the people would vote it out--or throw it out--at the earliest opportunity.
 All the Mexicans were willing to do was negotiate a settlement regarding Texas; during the period that the Republic of Texas existed as an independent nation, relations between it and Mexico had never been good.
 The main dispute was over borders; Texans said that the Rio Grande marked the southern and western boundaries of Texas, while Mexico insisted that the southern border had always been at the Nueces River, and that the western border should be drawn at longitude 100° W (these borders, if enforced, would have reduced Texas to less than half of its present-day size).
 In 1841 Mexico arrested a group of Texas merchants who were traveling from Austin to Santa Fe, correctly guessing that one of their goals was to secure Texan control over the upper Rio Grande valley; they were forced to march to Mexico City, where the survivors of the march were imprisoned.
 Between 1836 and 1844, Mexican soldiers also staged raids into Texas, briefly occupying San Antonio, Goliad, and Refugio.